yingdanlu/yingdanlu/_pages/teaching.md

 **COMM 1: Introduction to Communication** (Undergraduate lecture; Instructor: Prof. Jeff Hancock)<br />
 - Independently taught weekly tutorial sections on communication theories and social media research
 - Managed online quizzes, exams, and grading on Canvas
+- Selected students' feedbacks:
+_"Yingdan was great: very knowledgeable and wants her students to be successful in the class."
+“Yingdan's willingness to model the section based off our feedback was really great.
+She really tried to make each section the most helpful for us as possible."_

 **COMM 106/206: Communication Research Methods** (Undergraduate/graduate seminar; Instructor: Dr. Anna Gibson)<br />
 - Independently taught weekly tutorial sections on R programming and quantitative data analysis